psytext/rosettastats/docs/transformation.md

 ## SPSS

 The command used for applying mathematical operators to one or several variables in SPSS is called `COMPUTE`.
-It can be used in combination with mathermatical operators:
+It can be used in combination with mathematical operators:

 ```
 COMPUTE newVariable = 2 * dependentVariable.